 Will Wyatt joined the Caledonia group in 1997 from Close Brothers Corporate Finance, working first at Sterling Industries before transferring to Caledonia's head office in 1999 as an investment executive.
 He was appointed a director in 2005 and Chief Executive in 2010 and is also a member of the Nomination Committee.
 He has held board positions at numerous Caledonia investee companies and is currently a non-executive director of Cobehold.
 He is also a non-executive director of Real Estate Investors, a trustee of the Rank Foundation and Chairman of Newmarket Racecourses.

-Mr Wyatt brings to the Board corporate finance and investment expertise, broad senior management experience and team leadership skills.
+Mr Wyatt brings to the Board corporate finance and investment expertise and broad senior management experience, which enable him to provide effective leadership of the management team in executing the Board's strategy.